yangmeng96/PilotSNA/README.md

 3. Run "run_experiments.ipynb", uncomment "# preprocessing(filename)" to preprocess the data

+4. Run "roc_graph.ipynb"  to draw the ROC and PR plots.

 ## baseline.py

 Given the mapping of "a big disease group: a few codes", we pick one covariate/ code from the disease group using maximum aggregation.